BogdanCatalin-Iacob/Mountain-Hiker/README.md

 * As a First Time user, I want to find ways to follow the organisation on different social media platforms. - Testing was performed to ensure Social Media links had been added to the Website.
     - Test all external links in the footer of all pages to open in a new tab - worked as expected on all tested browsers
-- This gives to users the possibility visit the organisation social media pages without ending the session on the website<br>
+- This gives to users the possibility to visit the organisation social media pages without ending the session on the website<br>

 * As a Returning user, I want to enroll online in advance of events so that I am garanteed entry. - Testing was performed to ensure the Booking Modal was functioning on the Events page for each event.
     - Click / touch each event individually to ensure they open a modal - worked as expected on all tested browsers<br>